dapr/docs/daprdocs/content/en/developing-applications/building-blocks/bindings/_index.md

 title: "Bindings"
 linkTitle: "Bindings"
 weight: 40
-description: Use Dapr to invoke external systems and build event driven applications
+description: Trigger code from and interface with a large array of external resources
 ---